Evolvus/infrastructure-test-doc/MongoDB/DOC/MongoDB-Performance-Load-Test-Analysis-And-Results.md

 ![result4](https://storage.googleapis.com/slt12/result4.png)
 ![Result5](https://storage.googleapis.com/slt12/Result5.png)

-## Conclusion
+MongoDB    Version : 3.6     (No SQL DataBase)
+YCSB          Version  : 0.1.2 (Framework / tool to test MongoDB by Yahoo)

+Initial load = 6.5 Lakhs and 4 GB RAM.
+One Replica Collection (Primary & Secondary)  -- 1KB of data with 10 column
+Work Load Pattern is 50/50 % mix of Reads / Writes.
+Conducted the test for interval of threads / VMs (1,5,10,20,30,40,50 and 60) Conducted the overnight test and 2 days test in the weekend.
+Recorded the throughput and latency.
+Our bench mark limit of 500ms  B

-   As per the test data the latency were with 35 to 40ms for average, minimum, 95th Percentile, 250 to 300ms for 99th  Percentile for both read and update which is within our bench mark limit of 500ms and there is no drastic difference across the tests .
-The Maximum Latency is more than our bench mark for all the tests.
+Observations : Latency were with 35 to 40ms for average, minimum, 95th Percentile,
+                        250 to 300ms for 99th  Percentile for both read and update The Maximum Latency is more than our bench mark for all the tests.

-RAM is with in the limit 1.62 GB and CUP is 20% . (both are well within the bench mark limit
+RAM is with in the limit 1.62 GB and CUP is 20% .
+(Both are well within the bench mark limit)

+Pending Item to Test for conclusion are 1.
+Failover during the loading the data 2.
+Proxy URL
+3. Distributed Load Testing (Read and Write in different nodes) 4.
+Capacity Planning
+5. Configuration of RAM for performance ( 4GB and 8 GB )